 - Colonial Store & Dress Up: The Store has Authentic Period reproductions for sale.
 Many Items only cost $1 such as: Arrowheads, Paper fans, and Flutes.
 Dress up involves trying on reproductions of 18th Century clothing and the opportunity to get your picture taken while dressed up.

-- Indian Necklace Making: Make an Authentic Style Necklace using: Glass Beads and Hair Pipe Beads made from Buffalo Horn and Buffalo Bones.
+- Necklace Making: Make an Authentic American Indian or (NEW!)
+West African Necklace using: Glass Beads and Hair Pipe Beads made from Buffalo Horn and Buffalo Bones (Indian) or Cowrie Shells (African).
 (The Necklace alone is an $8 value)

 - Colonial Games: Have fun playing period games such as: Cup & Ball, Bilbo, Graces, Nine Pins, Pickup Sticks, Hoop Racing, and Tug-of-War.